gaelmoccand/Cpp_Weekly/rvalue/README.md

 ```

 ### 3. RVO and object creation
-Have a look at the main.cpp code and play with it.

 RVO basically means the compiler is allowed to avoid creating temporary objects for return values, even if they have side effects.[3]
-Without RVO the compiler creates 3 Vector objects instead of only 1:
+Without RVO the compiler creates 3 Vector objects instead of only 1 (check belwow the piece of code):
 1. A temporary object inside factory() (using ctor)
 2. A temporary object for the returned object inside main() (mv ctor);
 3. The named object Vector (2nd move ctor).